-The finalists reaching the championship round are set, and now it is up to the fans to determine who should win the Off the Block/Springbak, Inc. National Player of the Month.
+The championship round is set, and now it is up to the fans to determine who should win the Off the Block/Springbak, Inc. National Player of the Month.

 The Off the Block/Springbak, Inc. National Player of the Month recognizes the best individual performances from NCAA Division I-II men’s volleyball players during the month and gives volleyball fans from around the world the chance to determine who was the best player through online voting on the Off the Block website.

-This contest was a two-round event with the opening round consisting of finalists being placed into one of five ballots based on their position.
+This contest is a two-round event with finalists in the opening round being placed into one of five ballots based on their position.
 The five winners on the position ballots based on fan votes advanced to the championship round, along with the runner-up who received the most votes.

-Check out the finalists below and cast your vote.
-Individuals can vote up to once per hour until the championship-round poll close at 11:59 p.m.
+Check out the championship round ballot below and cast your vote.
+Individuals can vote up to once per hour until the championship round poll close at 11:59 p.m.
 (EST) Thursday.

-Stijn van Tilburg, Hawai’i — van Tilburg had at least 15 kills in five matches and hit at least .300 all but one match this month, including having 15 kills on a season-best .737 attack percentage in a sweep of No. 10/10 Pepperdine on Friday.
+Stijn van Tilburg, Hawai’i — van Tilburg had double-digit kills in six matches this month and hit more than .400 in four of those matches, including having 21 kills on a .515 attack percentage in a sweep against Stanford on March 10.